 This is one of the most important features of a good vacuum cleaner.
 Unfortunately, not all manufacturers list the suction power of their machines with a standard unit of measurement such as air watts (AW), making it hard to compare models.
 Instead of listing the power of various models in different units, we have only included vacuums that have exceptional suction power so you know you are getting the best.
 Vacuums with bad suction have not made it onto this list.

 Consider this if you have a little one at home all day who naps or a pet who doesn't like loud noises.

-Most of the major vacuum brands such as Dyson, Miele and Vax have now introduced specialised vacuums for pet hair, which have much stronger suction and often feature allergy filters for those who are particularly sensitive.
+Most of the major vacuum brands such as Dyson, Bissell, and Shark have now introduced specialized vacuums for pet hair, which have much stronger suction and often feature allergy filters for those who are particularly sensitive.
 They'll also stop the hair from simply being pushed around the carpet and releasing irritants into the air.

 At Real Homes we like to get hands-on experience with the products we feature in our buying guides.
 It's part of our commitment to our review process.
 Whether that's to attend product demonstrations or to test them for a few weeks (sometimes months) in our own homes, you know that these vacuum cleaners for pet hair have had a member of our team analyze them before including them in this roundup.
 We also seek out other reviewers' opinions so all experiences are taken into account.